Kraken exchange has been around for quite some time. Launched in 2013, this could be considered one of the original cryptocurrency exchanges.

 In terms of trading fees, Kraken charges based on amount of trading volume that you are completing as well as whether you are a “maker” or a “taker”.
 This basically means whether you are selling or buying the pair.
 They differ for each currency pair and fiat cross and are quite extensive.

-For example, to the right is the fee schedules for the Bitcoin and Bitcoin Cash EUR crosses as well as the Bitcoin and Ethereum cross.
+For example, below is the fee schedules for the Bitcoin and Bitcoin Cash EUR crosses as well as the Bitcoin and Ethereum cross.
 As you can see, the maker and taker fees go down in sliding scale.

 These are the fees that are charged for each trade that you implement.
 The rolling volume is calculated by taking a look back at the last 30 days of trading volume on your account.